i-TechSupport-orlando/btenforce/README.md

 # btenforce

-Reactivates bluetooth automatically.
+Students love to turn Bluetooth off so that classroom tools are ineffective.
+You cannot force Bluetooth to be on via your MDM tools because it then prevents the user from connecting peripherals.
+Also, it’s possible that you will force Bluetooth off if it was off when the profile is installed.

-Checks if Bluetooh is turned on.
-If it's off, turn it back on and send info via json to make.com where it then sends an email to the student and the tech department.
-Use in conjuction with a launch daemon that runs every 10 seconds.
+A very simple launch daemon checks if Bluetooth is turned off.
+If it's off, a script turns it back on and send info via json to make.com where it then sends an email to the student and the tech department.
+I have found that setting the launch daemon to ten seconds works the best.

-Place this script in: /Library/Scripts/BTEnforce.sh The launch daemon should be placed in /Library/LaunchDaemons/com.itech.btenforce.plist
+/Library/Scripts/BTEnforce.sh
+/Library/LaunchDaemons/com.itech.btenforce.plist

 blueutil must be installed first - https://github.com/toy/blueutil